donbright/rust-lang-cheat-sheet/README.md

 println!("{:?},{:?},{:?},{:?}",bez[0],bez[1],bez[2],bez[3]); // 42,0,0,0
 println!("{:?},{:?},{:?},{:?}",bbz[0],bbz[1],bbz[2],bbz[3]); // 0,0,0,42

-let a = u64::from('A')              // get integer value of char let a = char::from_u32(68)          // get char value of an integer (utf8/ascii)
-let a = char::from_digit(4,10)      // get char '4' from integer 4, base 10
+let a = u32::from('A')              // get integer value of char. all chars are 4 bytes. let a = char::from_u32(68)          // get char value of an integer (utf8/ascii) let a = char::from_digit(4,10)      // get char '4' from integer 4, base 10